Olgierd Geblewicz

-Olgierd Geblewicz (born 15 October 1972 in Goleniów) is a Polish politician, the marshal of the West Pomeranian voivodeship (from 2010).
+Olgierd Geblewicz (born 15 October 1972) is a Polish politician, the marshal of the West Pomeranian voivodeship (from 2010).
 In the years 2008–2010 he was a chairman of the West Pomeranian Regional Assembly.

 Early life

 Olgierd Geblewicz was born on 15 October 1972 in Goleniów.
 He graduated in law at the Faculty of Law and Administration of the University of Szczecin and in economics at The West Pomeranian Business School.
 He has also completed postgraduate studies in Enterprise Management at the Faculty of Management at the University of Warsaw.

 For 13 years he worked in the municipal sector (almost four years as the president of Sewage and Water Supply Plant in Szczecin).
 He is a member of the supervisory board of Goleniów Waterworks and Sewerage Company.

+Controversies

+On May 13, 2021, Voivodeship Marshal Olgierd Geblewicz was involved in a road incident on the S3 road at the level of Goleniów.
+Geblewcz sharply pulled into the path of a truck after which he braked sharply, colliding with the speeding truck behind him.
+The entire incident was recorded with a car DVR.
+The investigation against the provincial marshal was discontinued, although the prosecutor admitted that Olgierd Geblewicz fulfilled the elements of a misdemeanor such as causing a threat to land traffic safety.